 Let's look at an example of an eCommerce application built with Microservices Architecture.

 In the Monolithic Architecture, all the components merge into a single module.
 But, in Microservices Architecture, they spread out into individual modules(microservice).

-Here, each feature (Offer, New, Cart, Customer services, and so on) is allotted with a different microservice, managing their data, and performing other functionalities.
+Here, each feature (Offer, New, Cart, Customer services, and so on) is allotted a different microservice, managing their data, and performing other functionalities.
 Every microservice focuses on a single business capability.
 Through that, we can deploy individual features whenever required again and again without affecting the performance of the entire application.

 These individual deployable units communicate with each other through a well-defined interface called REST or message bus.